ipanousis/armada/README.md

 $ ansible-playbook containers/hipache/hipache.playbook
 ```

-* Then, for example, append these lines to application.yml
+* Then you can either: append these lines to application.yml
 ```
 elasticsearch:
   image: dockerfile/elasticsearch